How To Choose your Snowshoes

 Bindings: A snowshoe’s binding secures your foot comfortably to the snowshoe.
 You can save money with a standard ratcheting strap binding, which uses two or three straps to cinch your boot to the snowshoe.
 Or, chose a binding with Boa lacing, which secures the snowshoe to your foot in a more distributed manner and provides enhanced comfort.
 Boa adjusts with a twist of a knob and snugs up the binding for a custom-feeling fit that won't have uncomfortable pressure-points.

 Decking: Snowshoes either have an aluminum frame with a plastic-coated fabric deck strapped or riveted onto the rails, or they use a single piece molded composite deck, which doesn’t require rails.
 Composite snowshoes will often have additional traction, called braking bars, molded into the body of the snowshoe.
 Some composite shoes also have toothy side rails that can be especially effective side hilling.
 Aluminum frame snowshoes are often lighter than composite snowshoes.
 But, composite shoes can be more affordable.

 If you’re striving to summit a peak, choose aggressive traction.
 Blunted teeth under the ball of your foot and your toe will make it easier to walk in low snow or flat conditions.
 When you’re climbing steeply, sharp, pointy teeth will give you tenacious grip.
 Some composite snowshoes have traction bars molded in to complement or replace claws.

-For long treks on steep terrain, choose a shoe with a heel-raiser climbing bar, a metal piece that flips up to support your heel.
+Other features: For long treks on steep terrain, choose a shoe with a heel-raiser climbing bar, a metal piece that flips up to support your heel.
 Engaged, it takes strain off your calves by supporting your heel when you’re trekking uphill for a long time.